Prefab Sprout: Paddy McAloon solo project (2003–)

 After being diagnosed with a medical disorder that seriously impaired his vision, Paddy McAloon released the album I Trawl the Megahertz under his own name in 2003 on the EMI Liberty label.
 Fifteen years later, in autumn 2018, the album was reissued on Sony Music as a Prefab Sprout record, as originally intended.

-As of 2006, McAloon had suffered another setback: his hearing had deteriorated, due to Ménière's disease.

 In early 2007 a remastered edition of Steve McQueen was released in a two-CD package, containing new versions of eight of the songs from the original album, in different arrangements performed by McAloon on acoustic guitar.

 Prefab Sprout's first album of new material since 2001, Let's Change the World with Music, was released on 7 September 2009.
 The album is actually a collection of McAloon solo demos originally recorded in the early 1990s, intended for an unmade full band Prefab Sprout album.
 Reviews in the UK press were favourable (e.g. 5/5 in The Times, 4/5 in The Guardian, 4/5 in Record Collector).

-In June 2013, a leak of ten previously unreleased songs on SoundCloud led to speculation that a new Prefab Sprout album was being recorded.
-Crimson/Red, consisting of developed versions of tracks from the vaults that was subsequently released on 7 October 2013 on vinyl and CD on the Icebreaker records label.
+Crimson/Red, consisting of developed versions of tracks from the vaults, was released on 7 October 2013 on vinyl and CD on the Icebreaker records label.
 A limited edition box set with an interview CD was also released.
 The lead single was "The Best Jewel Thief in the World".
-A video for this track (produced by Tylar Cornak) was originally posted to Vimeo.
-Crimson/Red also confirmed that Prefab Sprout was now in effect a solo project, with Paddy McAloon singing, playing and programming all of the music on the album on his own.
-In interviews at the time, McAloon explained that his health issues (in particular, the deterioration of his hearing and eyesight) now dictated the way in which Prefab Sprout music was recorded, making it impractical and even impossible for any other musicians to be involved, but that he remained fond of and grateful to his former bandmates.
+Crimson/Red was a solo project, with Paddy McAloon singing, playing and programming all of the music on the album on his own.

+In a 2013 interview, McAloon explained that his health issues (in particular, the deterioration of his hearing and eyesight) now dictated the way in which Prefab Sprout music was recorded, making it impractical and even impossible for any other musicians to be involved, but that he remained fond of and grateful to his former bandmates.